 In his book A New Earth, Eckhart Tolle says that the space between thoughts probably arise sporadically.
 Why we have not been aware about these spaces is because our consciousness had been so mesmerized by experienced and conditioned to identify with form that it does not become aware of inner space.
 You may be tempted to look for the Gap.
 However, you will not be able to seek for space; it just arises.

 “Discover inner space by creating gaps in the stream of thinking.
 Without those gaps, your thinking becomes repetitive, uninspired, devoid of any creative spark, which is how it still is for most people on the planet.”

 Eckhart Tolle suggests breath meditation to help bring space into our lives.
 When we become conscious of our own breath, we are absolutely present.
 Conscious breathing stops the process of thinking.
 But we are not asleep in this state.
 We are fully awake.
 Meditation offers the arising of space consciousness.

 In Deepak Chopra’s book The Seven Spiritual Laws of Success, he talks about the Gap under the Law of Intention and Desire.
 Deepak shared that intention has an infinite organizing power.
 “Intention lays the groundwork for the effortless, spontaneous, frictionless flow of pure potentiality seeking expression from the unmanifest to the manifest.”

 He then went on to outline the steps for manifesting our desires and getting them fulfilled in 5 steps.
 Here is the exact excerpt, making up the steps for 1 & 2:

 (1) Slip into the gap.
 This means to centre yourself in that silent space between thoughts, to go into the silence – that level of Being which is your essential state.

-I hope that Meditation Explained has given you a basic understanding about meditation, so that now you want to read more.
-There are many myths surrounding meditation.
-To read about the truth, please CLICK HERE to read my next article on meditation.
+We hope that Meditation Explained has given you a basic understanding about meditation, so that now you want to learn more!
+We are waiting for your to contact us.